BartoszBartniczak/Symfony-Oauth2/README.md

 There are two application scopes: User API and Admin API.
 There are also two separate OAuth clients to simulate real life application, because this separation is the most common one.

-I use Domain Driven Development as project architecture and Command Query Responsibility Separation.
+I use Domain Driven Development as project architecture and Command Query Responsibility Separation with Symfony Messenger.

 ### Project stack